Raven of the Inner Palace: Anime

 On December 14, 2021, an anime adaptation was announced.
-It was later confirmed to be a television series produced by Bandai Namco Pictures and directed by Chizuru Miyawaki, with Satomi Ooshima overseeing the scripts, Shinji Takeuchi adapting Ayuko's character designs for animation, and Asami Tachibana composing the music.
+It was later confirmed to be a television series produced by BN Pictures and directed by Chizuru Miyawaki, with Satomi Ooshima overseeing the scripts, Shinji Takeuchi adapting Ayuko's character designs for animation, and Asami Tachibana composing the music.
 It aired from October 1 to December 24, 2022, on Tokyo MX, GYT, GTV, BS11 and Kansai TV.
 Crunchyroll streamed the series, and have premiered an English dub starting on October 22, 2022.
 In Southeast Asia, Plus Media Networks Asia licensed the series and aired on Aniplus Asia.
 The opening theme song is "Mysterious" by Queen Bee, while the ending theme song is "Natsu no Yuki" (夏の雪) by Krage.